ttarij/whoami/README.md

 I'm currently learning cybersecurity with a focus on reverse engineering and penetration testing.
 I like understanding how software works on the inside and finding ways to secure or break systems (ethically).

-Interests
+Interests :

   Reverse Engineering

   Pentesting

   CTF Challenges

   Linux / low-level stuff

-Tools I Use
+Tools I Use :

   Reverse Engineering: Ghidra, IDA (Free), x64dbg

   Pentesting: Nmap, Burp Suite, Metasploit

   Other: Python, C, Linux

-Currently Learning
+Currently Learning :

-Assembly basics
+  Assembly

   Debugging and binary analysis

   Web and network pentesting